Hwacha

-The hwacha or hwach'a was a multiple rocket launcher and an organ gun of similar design, which were developed in fifteenth-century Korea.
-It resembled a wooden cart with a launch pad attached, and it had up to 200 tiny singijeon arrows propelled by rockets.
-The former variant fired one or two hundred rocket-powered arrows, while the latter fired several dozen iron-headed arrows or bolts out of gun barrels.
-The term was used to refer to other war wagons or other cart-based artillery in later periods, such as that developed by Byeon Yijung in the 1590s.
+The hwacha or hwach'a was a fifteenth-century Korean weapons platform capable of performing both the multiple rocket launcher or a volley gun roles.
+The overall design resembled a wooden cart with a launch pad attached; depending on the specific version and type, it could fire up to 200 singijeon (rocket-powered) arrows, or several dozen iron-headed arrows or bolts out of gun barrels.
+The term was also used to refer to other war wagon- or cart-based artillery in later periods, such as that developed by Byeon Yijung in the 1590s.

-These weapons were notably deployed in the defense of the Korean Peninsula against the Japanese when they invaded in the 1590s.
-Some East Asian historians believe this technological breakthrough, alongside the turtle ship in the mid-16th century, had a distinctive effect during the war.
+These weapons were most notably deployed in the defense against the two Japanese invasions of the Korean Peninsula in 1592–98.
+Some East Asian historians believe the hwacha and the turtle ship had a decisive effect during the war.

 Hwachas appear in Korean museums, national parks, and popular culture today.